 Dive Back into Quilting with This Simple Lap Quilt Tutorial

 As summer winds down and the crisp air of fall approaches, many of us quilters feel that familiar itch to dive back into our favorite fiber arts.
-If you’ve taken a break from quilting over the summer and are now ready to get back to it but don’t want to start with a complicated project, then you’re in the right place.
+If you’ve taken a break from quilting over the summer and are now ready to get back to it but don’t want to start with a complicated project, then this simple lap quilt tutorial is for you.
 Today, I’m excited to share a tutorial that’s all about simplicity, perfect for easing back into your creative groove.

 A Warm Welcome Back to Quilting

-Hello, I’m Stacy from Stacy Creates Stuff!
-Whether you’re a returning viewer or new to my channel, I’m so glad you’re here.
+Whether you’re a returning viewer or new to my website, I’m so glad you’re here.
 My passion lies in all things fiber arts—quilting, embroidery, cross-stitch, and yes, even knitting as the cooler months roll in.
 Today’s tutorial is focused on creating a simple yet fabulous lap quilt that you can complete in a weekend.

 The Project: A Simple Lap Quilt Using Fat Quarters